quorumcontrol/tupelo-docs/tutorials/notebook.md

 ### Testing our Notebook creation

-Now let's try out what we have so far.
+Let's test out our progress so far.
 Start a node repl in your project directory with the `node` command.
 Then, from the node prompt run

 ```javascript